Tuna Salad with Fresh Dill

 Tips for Making Tuna Salad

-As anyone who has made tuna salad knows, it’s pretty much a dump and mix recipe.
+As anyone who has made tuna salad knows, it’s pretty much a dump-and-mix recipe.
 But there are a few hints for making it the best it can be!

-- Use a good quality tuna.
+- PRO-Tip: Use good quality tuna.
 I have moved from the canned, water-packed tuna I bought in my 20’s and now look for the jars of tuna fillets in olive oil (affiliate links).
 Yes, it’s more expensive, but give it a try.
 The higher grade of this product is worth the occasional splurge.

 - Use fresh dill in this recipe, not dried.
 The taste is far superior!